Anything Web Can Do, Web Can Do Mobile

 Mobile responsive web design is the art of adapting a single website design to fit a range of use cases based on the user’s device type and screen resolution.
 Responsive designs might look and feel somewhat different on each device, but maintain consistent branding and customer experience across the board.
 If it sounds complicated, well, you’re right.
 It is.
 Fortunately for you, we’ve mastered it.

 Examples of Mobile Responsive Design by Blayzer in St. Louis, MO

-Check out these examples of mobile responsive web designs created by Blayzer Digital Marketing Group in St. Louis, Missouri.
+Check out these examples of mobile responsive web designs created by Blayzer Digital in St. Louis, Missouri.
 We’ve done business sites, content sites, ecommerce stores, custom apps, online forms, and more.
 There’s nothing we can’t make mobile-friendly.

 Web Solutions Should Look Good & Work Great on All Devices

 The average digital consumer today now owns more than 3 internet-enabled devices.
 Most people have a laptop or desktop computer and a smartphone.
 Many also have a tablet, gaming console, smart TV, or smart auto system.
 A growing number of people are also adding wearables like smart watches to their personal technology stack.

 People don’t just collect all these devices for fun, they use them all in different ways.
 For example, someone might learn about a product from an email they opened on their phone, research it more thoroughly on their laptop during lunch, and then make a purchase on their tablet after discussing it with their spouse over dinner.
 Phone for on-the-go communication, navigation and quick search, computer for deeper exploration, and tablet for casual browsing, shopping, and video.

 Responsive web design allows you to create a single solution that meets the needs of all your users regardless of the devices they use.
 Responsive solutions adjust themselves automatically for a seamless cross-device user experience.